ariga/atlas/doc/md/guides/orms/efcore.md

 1. The SQL is not visible in merge/pull requests for review purposes.
 2. The designer files repeat the entire schema for each migration.

-Atlas supports SQL-based [versioned migrations](/concepts/declarative-vs-versioned#versioned-migrations) methodology and can automatically plan database schema migrations for developers using EF Core.
+Atlas supports a SQL-based [versioned migrations](/concepts/declarative-vs-versioned#versioned-migrations) methodology and can automatically plan database schema migrations for developers using EF Core.
-Atlas plans migrations by calculating the diff between the _current_ state of the database, and its _desired_ state.
+Atlas plans migrations by calculating the diff between the _current_ state of the database and its _desired_ state.

 In the context of versioned migrations, the current state can be thought of as the database schema that would have